rhpds/nookbag/README.md

 COPY --from=builder /antora/dist /var/www/html/antora
 ```

-*The labs will mount the html output inside the `/var/www/html/antora` folder
+*The labs will mount the html output inside the `/var/www/html/antora` folder.
+*The config file (defined in agnosticV) needs to be mounted in the path: `/var/www/html/lab-config.yaml`.

-The theme used is (nookbag-bundle)[https://github.com/rhpds/nookbag-bundle]
+The theme used is [nookbag-bundle](https://github.com/rhpds/nookbag-bundle)